 Costs are up across all brands.
 If you priced windows last year and didn’t buy, expect estimates 12% to 20% higher in 2022.

 Below, you can see the current Pella window price list.
 It gives a total cost range plus the average cost for fixed (non-operable), double-hung and casement windows – the most popular styles.

 Details on your series choices are given below along with advantages and disadvantages to consider for each.
 Here are the Pella window prices for all series listed on the Pella website.
 These are installed prices, since most Pella windows are only available through local window dealers that sell you the package – the window plus installation.

-Most properly installed residential windows will generally last 15 to 25 years before requiring a replacement.
+Most properly installed residential windows will generally last between 15 and 25 years before requiring a replacement.
 The materials that make up each window will usually last much longer (up to 50 years), but home windows are about function as much as they are about aesthetics, view, insulation value, ease of use, and security.